AY-Chen/lonelyTwitter/README.md

 # lonelyTwitter
-Lonely Twitter demo for CSCI 301, Fall 2018
+Lonely Twitter demo for CMPUT 301, Fall 2018, University of Alberta